Mediation Services

 With increasing commercial pressure on all employers and rising levels of conflict at work using effective solutions to disputes has never been more important.
 The traditional formal or legal processes are costly and damaging to individuals and organisations alike.
 As a result more and more employers are using workplace mediation as an effective, positive and economical way of enabling people to resolve their own conflicts without recourse to formal, adversarial and expensive procedures.

 If you have answered yes to any of the above questions then mediation may well be a solution.
-For further details of what mediation is and the mediation process click here.

 Unresolved conflict is a huge cost to businesses.
 Statistics show that Managers spend 24% of their time dealing with conflict.
 If this time could be significantly reduced just imagine the consequential saving and increase in productivity that could be achieved.

-Unresolved conflict leads to:-
+Unresolved conflict leads to:

-Workplace mediation offers a win-win solution.
 It works, it’s quick, it’s inexpensive, it empowers people and it maintains relationships.
 The power of mediation lies in the fact that it is the parties themselves that keep control and they are the ones that arrive at the solution with the mediator guiding and managing the process.

 Most mediations can be concluded in one day with a high success rate.
 Mediation can be used for individual as well as team / group conflicts.
 In the vast majority of cases some sort of agreement is reached at the end of a mediation session but even when this is not possible, our experience is that the process results in learning for those involved.